jcchurch/PythonTutorial/GameOfLife/Instructions.md

 ## What about the edge of the map?

-- In old Atari games (ask your parents), if something passed over the edge of the screen, it usually repeared on the other side of the screen.
+- In old Atari games (ask your parents), if something passed over the edge of the screen, it usually reappeared on the other side of the screen.
 - We can do this with the remainder operator.
 Let's say that we have a 100 by 100 board.
 N=100
     - For example, if i=99 and j=99, then (i+1, j+1) becomes (100, 100).
 This is an illegal index.
     - But instead if we say ( (i+1)%N, (j+1)%N ), we then get (0,0).
 This is a legal index and on the opposite corner of the map.